Decoupling Vector Data and Index Storage for Space Efficiency: Design

-\paragraph{Block-based auxiliary index organization.} To handle variable-sized compressed adjacency lists, \sysname employs a block-based storage layout, similar to that used for vector data.
-Each disk block contains multiple adjacency lists, with block-level metadata in the header.
-To enable fast random access, \sysname maintains a sparse in-memory index that stores boundary vector IDs for all blocks, so as to quickly locate the disk block that contains a target vector's adjacency list, while incurring limited memory overhead.
-The sparse index is also persisted into a single disk file, so that \sysname can load it into memory during system startup without scanning the entire compressed auxiliary index.
+\para{Block-based auxiliary index organization.} \sysname stores the compressed auxiliary index in a block-based layout analogous to that of vector data: each 4\,KiB disk block holds multiple compressed adjacency lists preceded by a block-level metadata header.
+To enable fast random access, \sysname maintains a sparse in-memory index mapping boundary vector IDs to block offsets, so that any target adjacency list can be located with a single lookup.
+This sparse index is persisted to disk and loaded into memory at startup.

-\paragraph{Compression metadata memory usage management.} Based on the above discussion, \sysname keeps three types of compression metadata in memory: (i) chunk-level metadata, (ii) the Huffman table for each segment, and (iii) the sparse index for compressed auxiliary index.

-The memory requirement of chunk-level metadata depends on the chunk size, which creates a trade-off between memory usage and access efficiency. \sysname introduces a configurable parameter, {\em chunk-metadata overhead} $\beta$, representing the ratio of the chunk metadata size to the total vector data size.
-Let $C$ be the uncompressed chunk size, $\alpha \in (0,1]$ be the ratio of the compressed size to the uncompressed size based on workload characteristics (a smaller $\alpha$ means higher compression savings), and $V$ be the size of a full-precision vector.
-With a physical block size of 4,096~bytes, the expected number of blocks in a compressed chunk is $\tfrac{\alpha \times C}{4096}$.
-The per-chunk metadata size is $4\times \left(\tfrac{\alpha \times C}{4096} + 3\right) + V$~bytes.
-Thus, the chunk-metadata overhead is $\beta = \tfrac{V + 12}{C} + \tfrac{\alpha}{1024}$.
-By adjusting $C$ based on the user-configured $\beta$ and the known $\alpha$ and $V$, \sysname effectively controls memory usage; note that if the compression savings are unknown, we can simply set $\alpha=1$ for the worst case (i.e., no compression savings).
+\para{Compression metadata memory management.} \sysname keeps three types of compression metadata in memory: (i) chunk-level metadata, (ii) per-segment frequency tables, and (iii) the sparse auxiliary index.
+The chunk-level metadata footprint depends on chunk size $C$, creating a trade-off between memory usage and access granularity. \sysname exposes a configurable parameter $\beta$, the chunk-metadata overhead ratio (chunk metadata size / total vector data size).
+Let $V$ be the full-precision vector size and $\alpha\in(0,1]$ be the compression ratio (compressed / uncompressed size; smaller $\alpha$ means greater savings).
+The expected number of 4\,KiB blocks per chunk is $\tfrac{\alpha \times C}{4096}$, giving a per-chunk metadata size of $4\times \left(\tfrac{\alpha \times C}{4096} + 3\right) + V$~bytes.
+This yields $\beta = \tfrac{V + 12}{C} + \tfrac{\alpha}{1024}$.
+Given a user-configured $\beta$ and known $\alpha$ and $V$, \sysname solves for the required $C$.
+When $\alpha$ is unknown, setting $\alpha = 1$ gives a conservative upper bound (i.e., no compression savings).

-The memory footprints of the per-segment Huffman tables and the sparse index are not configurable, but they are limited and acceptable based on our trace analysis (\S\ref{sec:evaluation}).